-Individual contributors through mid-level managers and anyone responsible for providing feedback and coaching to others.
+Individual contributors through mid-level managers and anyone responsible for providing feedback to others.

 About the facilitators